 We see a lot of tickets at Kraken Support because someone lost their phone.
 In our experience, it is less likely to lose a device specifically used for 2FA than a phone that is carried around all the time.

-Privacy: Even if you lose your YubiKey, it has no identifiable information about what it is used for or who it belongs to.
-In contrast, an authenticator app mentions the website name and some identifiable account information because the passcode needs to be manually read by a human (this can be changed or removed, but most people keep the defaults).
+Even if you lose your Security Key, it has no identifiable information about what it is used for or who it belongs to.
+In contrast, an authenticator app mentions the website name and some identifiable account information because the passcode needs to be manually read by a human.

 Some of the most popular FIDO2 security key providers are:

 It is up to you which provider you choose, we recommend starting with searching “fido2 security key comparison” in your preferred search engine or picking one of the popular Security Key providers we mentioned earlier.